cobleg/EnergyFinancialMarkets/Capacity Investment Scheme.md

 # Discussion
 The intent of the CIS is to simulate additional investment in electricity supply infrastructure that will accelerate the [[Energy Transition]] in Australia.

 The scheme favors dispatchable or firm capacity.
-Also, there is a focus on
+Also, there is a focus on least-cost and there is an implied enhanced [contestability](https://www.investopedia.com/terms/c/contestablemarket.asp) between eligible projects via a competitive tender.

 #CIS